 - Integrate with the NZ Transport Agency's motorway interchange upgrade at Lincoln Road.

 - Improved infrastructure and minimised surface flooding.

-October 2015 to May 2016 - Preliminary design.
-Technical report and drafting of the notice of requirement (NoR) application, which specifies the intention to purchase land from nominated properties, and in some case to purchase whole properties.
+- October 2015 to May 2016 - Preliminary design.
+Technical report and drafting of notice of requirement (NoR) application.

-February 2016 to May 2016 - Project update with affected property owners and affected/interested parties.
+- February 2016 to May 2016 - Project update with affected property owners/affected parties.